0xAX/linux-insides/Timers/timers-7.md

 Time related system calls in the Linux kernel
 --------------------------------------------------------------------------------

-This is the seventh and last part [chapter](https://0xax.gitbooks.io/linux-insides/content/Timers/index.html) which describes timers and time management related stuff in the Linux kernel.
-In the previous [part](https://0xax.gitbooks.io/linux-insides/content/Timers/timers-6.html) we saw some [x86_64](https://en.wikipedia.org/wiki/X86-64) like [High Precision Event Timer](https://en.wikipedia.org/wiki/High_Precision_Event_Timer) and [Time Stamp Counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
-Internal time management is interesting part of the Linux kernel, but of course not only the kernel needs in the `time` concept.
-Our programs need to know time too.
+This is the seventh and last part [chapter](https://0xax.gitbooks.io/linux-insides/content/Timers/index.html), which describes timers and time management related stuff in the Linux kernel.
+In the previous [part](https://0xax.gitbooks.io/linux-insides/content/Timers/timers-6.html), we discussed timers in the context of [x86_64](https://en.wikipedia.org/wiki/X86-64): [High Precision Event Timer](https://en.wikipedia.org/wiki/High_Precision_Event_Timer) and [Time Stamp Counter](https://en.wikipedia.org/wiki/Time_Stamp_Counter).
+Internal time management is an interesting part of the Linux kernel, but of course not only the kernel needs the `time` concept.
+Our programs also need to know time.
 In this part, we will consider implementation of some time management related [system calls](https://en.wikipedia.org/wiki/System_call).
 These system calls are:

 * `clock_gettime`;
 * `gettimeofday`;
 * `nanosleep`.

-We will start from simple userspace [C](https://en.wikipedia.org/wiki/C_%28programming_language%29) programm and see all way from the call of the [standard library](https://en.wikipedia.org/wiki/Standard_library) function to the implementation of certain system call.
-As each [architecture](https://github.com/torvalds/linux/tree/master/arch) provides its own implementation of certain system call, we will consider only [x86_64](https://en.wikipedia.org/wiki/X86-64) specific implementations of system calls, as this book is related to this architecture.
+We will start from a simple userspace [C](https://en.wikipedia.org/wiki/C_%28programming_language%29) program and see all way from the call of the [standard library](https://en.wikipedia.org/wiki/Standard_library) function to the implementation of certain system calls.
+As each [architecture](https://github.com/torvalds/linux/tree/master/arch) provides its own implementation of certain system calls, we will consider only [x86_64](https://en.wikipedia.org/wiki/X86-64) specific implementations of system calls, as this book is related to this architecture.

-Additionally we will not consider concept of system calls in this part, but only implementations of these three system calls in the Linux kernel.
-If you are interested in what is it a `system call`, there is special [chapter](https://0xax.gitbooks.io/linux-insides/content/SysCall/index.html) about this.
+Additionally, we will not consider the concept of system calls in this part, but only implementations of these three system calls in the Linux kernel.
+If you are interested in what is a `system call`, there is a special [chapter](https://0xax.gitbooks.io/linux-insides/content/SysCall/index.html) about this.

-So, let's from the `gettimeofday` system call.
+So, let's start from the `gettimeofday` system call.

 Implementation of the `gettimeofday` system call
 --------------------------------------------------------------------------------

-As we can understand from the name of the `gettimeofday`, this function returns current time.
-First of all, let's look on the following simple example:
+As we can understand from the name `gettimeofday`, this function returns the current time.
+First of all, let's look at the following simple example:

 ```C
 #include <time.h>